iOS Security Recommendations

 Set an advanced passcode

-- After creating a Simple Passcode, under the Passcode Lock settings tap find “Simple Passcode.”
+- After creating a simple passcode, under the Passcode Lock settings, tap “Simple Passcode.”
 Tap [On] to turn off the Simple Passcode.

 - Enter your current passcode.